lbryio/lbry.tech/documents/glossary.md

 ### Claim Support

-A special type of transaction that includes claim information, a LBC address and a LBC value.
+A special type of transaction that includes claim information, a LBC address, and a LBC value.
 Supports to one's own address increase the bid value of a claim and can be revoked anytime.
 Supports to an outside address also increase the value, but can only be revoked by the receiver (tip mechanism).

 ### Cold Storage